GAS: Improving Discretization of Diffusion ODEs via Generalized Adversarial Solver: Experiments

 \paragraph{Adversarial training} Addition of the adversarial training is a crucial part of our contribution, because it significantly improves the image generation quality as seen in Tables~\ref{tab:main_pixel}, \ref{tab:main_latent}.
-It is crucial for low NFE setups because teacher image can be too difficult for the student to replicate, therefore smaller values of the regression loss (LPIPS or $L_1$ for pixel and latent models respectively) do not always correlate with smaller FID scores (as can be seen in Table~\ref{tab:adv_reg_fid}) and occasionally result in visible artifacts.
+It is crucial for low NFE setups because a teacher image can be too difficult for the student to replicate, therefore smaller values of the regression loss (LPIPS or $L_1$ for pixel and latent models respectively) do not always correlate with smaller FID scores (as can be seen in Table~\ref{tab:adv_reg_fid}) and occasionally result in visible artifacts.
 Examples of such behavior are presented in Figure~\ref{fig:exp5_adv_abl_img}.
 Adding adversarial loss makes the student's generation closer to teacher's distribution and thus removes appearing artifacts and makes generation more realistic, in spite of occasionally resulting in bigger LPIPS or L1 losses.
+Additionally, we discuss three aspects of adversarial training in the appendices: the influence of loss selection in Appendix~\ref{subapp:adv_loss}, the sensitivity to the adversarial loss weight in Appendix~\ref{subsec:adv_loss_weight} and the impact of the training itself on mode collapse in Appendix~\ref{subapp:mode_collapse}.